dubiousjim/yagh/README.md

 You'll need to have Git and Mercurial already installed.
 I'll leave that to you.

 If you plan to use either `git-hg-again` or `git-remote-hg`, you'll need to have the `hg-git` Mercurial extension installed.
 Perhaps your distribution already packages this.
 If not, you might install it by typing `easy_install hg-git`.
-Or see the
+Or see the [hg-git homepage](http://hg-git.github.com/) for more information.

-[hg-git homepage](http://hg-git.github.com/) for more information.
-You may see references to including some of the following in your `~/.hgrc`:
+Concerning the installation of `hg-git`, you may see references to including some of the following in your `~/.hgrc`:

     [extensions]
     hggit =
     bookmarks =

-The `bookmarks` line isn't necessary anymore; that's been built into Mercurial since version 1.8, released 1 March 2011.
+The `bookmarks` line isn't necessary anymore; that's been built into the Mercurial core since version 1.8, released 1 March 2011.
 The `hggit` line can be included in your `~/.hgrc` if you like; but the versions of these tools that are distributed with yagh will also specify that in the individual repositories, so you really don't need to bother with it.

 Finally, type *one of* the following: